Internships at Louisville Public Media

 Applications will be accepted on an ongoing basis.
 Email a resume and cover letter to apply.

 The WFPL 89.3 Newsroom intern will spend the first part of the internship shadowing the News Director and staff reporters, observing interviews, writing copy, editing, and taping news stories.
 During the remainder of the internship you will directly assist with writing stories, gathering sound and interviews and working with staff on editing and producing news content.

 Interns will also help produce news segments and hour-long news specials.
 These tasks include researching show topics, reporting topic information, tracking possible guests, and developing guest bios.
 Production aspects include call screening and presentation, and assisting show producer.

 Applicants should have a career goal of entering journalism and have a strong interest in current affairs.
 Applicants are expected to be computer literate and possess strong communication skills.
 Transportation is a plus.
 As an intern with 89.3 WFPL you will develop strong writing and editing skills.
 You will also learn the function of local news, production and on-air skills (using both digital and analog equipment) and the role of public radio in its community.

 This internship requires a minimum of nine hours per week (in at least 3-hour blocks of time) for eight weeks.
 Hours are arranged for mutual convenience between the News Director and intern.
 This internship is for Junior and Senior college students only.
 A writing sample of no more than one page must be included with your application.
-The deadline to submit an application for the 2014 spring semester internship is Monday, January 6, 2014.
+The deadline to submit an application for the 2014 summer semester internship is Friday, April 25, 2014.